tiendu/tiendu.github.io/_posts/2026-06-07-something-is-missing-eng.md

 Maybe none of these observations mean anything at all.

-I don’t know.
+I don't know.

-But I do know that there is something revealing about lying awake at 2:30 in the morning, watching a kitchen renovation in a house you’ll never own, and suddenly realizing that the thing you’re searching for was never going to be found on the screen.
+But I do know that there is something revealing about lying awake at 2:30 in the morning, watching a kitchen renovation in a house you'll never own, and suddenly realizing that the thing you're searching for was never going to be found on the screen.

 It was hiding in the silence you were trying to avoid.

-And maybe that’s the last thing we forgot how to do.
+And maybe that's the last thing we forgot how to do.

 Not work.